Desiree Perez: Early life and education

 Born to Cuban immigrant parents, Perez was raised in the Bronx borough of New York City.
-Her childhood was rooted in Latin culture and she became fluent in both Spanish and English.
-According to Perez, she gained her "gritty" work ethic from her father, whose moving company she worked at as a teen.
+She became fluent in both Spanish and English.

 Career

 Early career

 Perez had her first job as a teenager for her father's moving company.
-There, she helped run the business by translating between Spanish and English to sell company services.
+Her roles included translating between Spanish and English to help sell company services.

-Early into her professional career, she managed a cellphone company.
+Early in her professional career, she ran company that sold cellphones.
 In this position, Perez encountered an opportunity to work in promotions for a Washington Heights nightclub.
-In the following fifteen years, she gained management experience within multiple clubs.
+In the following fifteen years, she managed several clubs.

 Early partnership with Jay-Z

 After booking a then up-and-coming Jay-Z at one of her nightclubs in 1996, Perez entered into a professional friendship that would result in many years of collaboration.
 Early in their collaborative years, they worked together at Baseline Studios.
-In 2003, the pair, alongside Perez's husband, Juan, opened the 40/40 Club in New York City.
-Perez served as Director of Operations for the establishment, which subsequently opened locations in Atlantic City, Las Vegas, and Brooklyn, New York.
+In 2003, they, alongside Perez's husband, Juan, opened the 40/40 Club in New York City.
+Perez served as Director of Operations for the club, which subsequently opened locations in Atlantic City, Las Vegas, and Brooklyn, New York.

 Roc Nation

-In 2008, Perez joined Jay-Z and three other founders to launch Roc Nation.
+In 2008, Perez joined Jay-Z and three other founders to establish Roc Nation.
 Perez joined the team as chief operations officer and co-founder.
 She served as COO until 2019, when she was named chief executive officer of the company, succeeding Jay Brown.

 As CEO, Perez gained oversight of all Roc Nation offerings, including music and music publication, touring, publishing, film, television, talent management, apparel, and philanthropy.

 Television and film

-Perez has worked on a number of television and film projects as executive producer, including multiple Super Bowl Halftime Show productions, and documentaries featuring Beyoncé and Jay-Z, Megan Thee Stallion, and an exposé on the Mississippi correctional system.
+Perez has worked on television and film projects as executive producer, including Super Bowl Halftime Show productions, documentaries featuring Beyoncé and Jay-Z, Megan Thee Stallion, and an exposé on the Mississippi correctional system.